Da-Real-Kryall/gol-screensaver/README.md

 ## Other info:

 This was first programmed in C as one of my first largeish projects using the language.
-I also did a rewrite a few months after its initial post to github as some practice with using header files among other things.
+I also did a rewrite a few months after (and another one a few months after again) its initial post to github as some practice with using header files among other things.
 I then did another rewrite in Rust for practice with the language, simultaneously trying out a new method of display.

 If you are curious as to how I have made this a screensaver on MacOS; I used a piece of software called "Sleepwatcher" to trigger executable files and bash scripts on certain inactivity related events.